lluiscampos/trevaling/README.md

 ### node ecosystem

-Rosetta and Comet67P require node.js v4 or higher
+Rosetta and Comet67P require node.js v4 or higher.
 From Ubuntu 16.04 onwards the official Ubuntu repositories can be used:
 ```
 apt-get install nodejs npm
 ```

-For older Ubuntu versions it is required to use nodesource script:
+For older Ubuntu versions, it is required to use nodesource script:
 ```
 curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -
 apt-get install nodejs npm